Last Updated on July 1, 2025

 The muscle originates from

-• Side of coccyx.
+- Side of the coccyx.

-• Fascia covering gluteus maximus.
+- Fascia covering the gluteus maximus.

 Insertion

-It slopes across the buttock at a 45 degree angle, then inserts into the iliotibial tract and the gluteal tuberosity of the femur. [ The deep fibers of the lower part of the muscle are inserted into the gluteal tuberosity.
-And the greater part of the muscle is inserted into the iliotibial tract.]
+It slopes across the buttock at a 45-degree angle, then inserts into the iliotibial tract and the gluteal tuberosity of the femur.
+The deep fibers of the lower part of the muscle are inserted into the gluteal tuberosity.
+And the greater part of the muscle is inserted into the iliotibial tract.

 Nerve Supply